RetroDECK/ES-DE/INSTALL-DEV.md

 Normally ES-DE is meant to be built for macOS 10.14 and higher, but a legacy build for earlier operating system versions can be enabled.
 This has been tested with a minimum version of 10.11.
 It's unclear if it works with even older macOS releases.

 To enable a legacy build, change the CMAKE_OSX_DEPLOYMENT_TARGET variable in CMakeLists.txt from 10.14 to whatever version you would like to build for.
-This will disable Hardened Runtime if signing is enabled and it will add "legacy" to the DMG installer file name when running CPack.
+This will disable Hardened Runtime if signing is enabled and it will add "legacy" to the DMG installer filename when running CPack.
 It will also enable the bundled TLS/SSL certificates.
-As these older macOS releases are no longer receiving patches from Apple, certificates have likely expired which would break the scraper.
+As these older macOS releases are no longer receiving patches from Apple, certificates have likely expired meaning the scraper would not work if the bundled certificates were not used.

 You also need to modify es-app/assets/EmulationStation-DE_Info.plist and set the key SMinimumSystemVersion to the version you're building for.
 And finally CMAKE_OSX_DEPLOYMENT_TARGET needs to be updated in tools/macOS_dependencies_build.sh.
 This script then needs to be executed to rebuild all dependencies for the configured macOS version.